Devangi01/is-your-birthday-lucky/README.md

-# is-your-birthday-lucky
+# is-your-birthday-lucky ??
- A website which checks whether your birthday is lucky or not by calculating if sum of digits in your birthdate is divisible by your lukcy number
+ A website which checks whether your birthday is lucky or not by calculating if sum of digits in your birthdate is divisible by your luky number.

 # How to use:
 Enter your birth date